chef-boneyard/chef-web-docs-2016/includes_ohai/includes_ohai_custom_plugin_example_kernels.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following |ohai| example shows part of a file that getsß initial kernel attribute values:
+The following |ohai| example shows part of a file that gets initial kernel attribute values:

 .. code-block:: ruby